When folks think they're failing at AI coding, they're usually failing at their laptop.

 If any of those are off, the agent is working with a broken environment, and no amount of prompt engineering will fix it.

 Your laptop is part of the stack.
 If that layer is unstable, everything above it becomes unreliable.
 Your code, your tools, your agents.
-So before you optimise prompts, frameworks, or architecture, make your environment boring.
+Make your environment boring before you optimise prompts, frameworks, or architecture.

 Frequently asked questions

-• How much free disk space do I actually need to develop comfortably?
+How much free disk space do I actually need for development?